pluto/ronkathon/src/encryption/symmetric/aes/README.md

 # AES encryption

-[Advanced Encryption Standard](aes) (AES) is a symmetric-key algorithm and is a variant of the Rijndael (pronounced 'rain-dull') block cipher.
-AES supersedes the [Data Encryption Standard](des) (DES).
+[Advanced Encryption Standard][aes] (AES) is a symmetric-key algorithm and is a variant of the Rijndael (pronounced 'rain-dull') block cipher.
+AES supersedes the [Data Encryption Standard][des] (DES).

 ## Overview

 AES supports a block size of 128 bits, and three different key lengths: 128, 192, and 256 bits.
 It manipulates _bytes_ instead of _individual bits_ or _64-bit words_, and views a 16-byte plaintext as a 2D column-major grid of bytes.

-AES uses [Substitution-Permutation Network (SPN)](spn) which makes use of two main properties: _confusion_ and _diffusion_.
+AES uses [Substitution-Permutation Network (SPN)][spn] which makes use of two main properties: _confusion_ and _diffusion_.
 Confusion means that the input undergoes complex transformations, and diffusion means that these transformations depend equally on all bits of the input.

 Unlike DES, it does not use a Feistel network, and most AES calculations are done in a particular finite field.